Register Inventory Devices

 Requirements

-In order to perform device authentication, a Krypton Client must be installed on the device and is used to access authentication information embedded in a Soracom Air SIM card.
+In order to perform device authentication, a Krypton Client must be installed on the device and is used to access authentication information embedded in a Soracom IoT SIM card.
 Much like the Soracom Endorse authentication method, this feature is therefore only available for devices that use plan01s and plan01s - LDV SIMs.

-The Soracom Air SIM card used for device authentication must have an Active SIM status.
+The Soracom IoT SIM card used for device authentication must have an Active SIM status.
 SIM cards that are not Active will result in an error when trying to access the Krypton Provisioning APIs.

 These additional requirements also apply: